RexRowan/qc/README.md

 Quantum Computing Learning Website built with JS frontend and Django backend.

-Asynchronous query and reload using fetch
+Asynchronous query Django server and reload content using fetch